AlibabaCloudDocs/waf/intl.en-US/Website Protection Settings/Access control and throttling/Configure a blacklist.md

         For more information, see [Editions and features](/intl.en-US/Product Introduction/Editions and features.md).

-    For more information, see [Purchase a WAF instance](/intl.en-US/Pricing/Subscription/Purchase a WAF instance.md).
+    For more information, see [Purchase a WAF instance](/intl.en-US/Billing and Service Activation/Subscription/Purchase a WAF instance.md).

 -   Your website is added to the WAF console.
-For more information, see [Add domain names](/intl.en-US/Website Access/Website access with CNAME/Add domain names.md).
+For more information, see [Add websites](/intl.en-US/Website Access/Website access with CNAME/Add websites.md).

 ## Background information